oscar-franzen/oclust/README.md

    -x NW or MSA               Can be NW for Needleman-Wunsch or MSA for Infernal.
 [MSA] -f [string]                Input fasta file.
    -o [string]                Name of output directory (must not exist) and use full path.
-   -R hmm or BLAST            Method to use for reverse complementing sequences. [hmm] -p [integer]               If -R is BLAST: Number of processor cores to use.
+   -R HMM, BLAST, or none     Method to use for reverse complementing sequences.
+[HMM] -p [integer]               If -R is BLAST: Number of processor cores to use.
 [4] -minl [integer]            Minimum sequence length. [optional] -maxl [integer]            Maximum sequence length. [optional]